sdasgup3/PLDI19-ArtifactEvaluation/README.md

 After Sort
 0 1 2 3 4
 ```
-The reviewer is encouraged to chose & run any program from `x86-semantics/tests/Programs` using
+The reviewer is encouraged to chose & run any program from `x86-semantics/tests/Programs`.
+For example,
 ```
-cd stdio_fprintf
+cd /home/sdasgup3/Github/binary-decompilation/x86-semantics/tests/Programs/stdio_fprintf
 make all
 // create a file file.txt with content "We are in 2019"
 ```

-To run all the programs in the directory use ** Will take more that ~30 mins **
+To run all the programs in the directory use ** Will take ~30 mins**
 ```
 cd tests/program-tests
 ./run-tests.sh --cleankstate
-./run-tests.sh --kstate
+./run-tests.sh --kstate -jobs 5
 ```